 Link Compliance Obligations to Scheduler – Internal Obligations

-If you wish, you can link Internal Obligations in the Scheduler module to Compliance Obligations.
+If you wish, you can link the Internal Obligations in the Scheduler module to Compliance Obligations.
 To do this, both the Internal Obligation and the Scheduler need to be in the same facility.
 A situation where this may be helpful is:

 Link an environmental permit from the Scheduler module to the legislation that the permit is based on or that it helps you comply with.
-If you have a permit under The Environmental Assessment Act for your operations, you may want to link that to the Compliance Obligations that contains The Environmental Assessment Act.
+If you have a permit under The Environmental Assessment Act for your operations, you may want to link that to the Compliance Obligations that contain The Environmental Assessment Act.

 Custom Fields in Compliance Obligations

-Custom Fields and Notes provide text fields where you can add additional information, such as Control Measures, Risk Assessments, and facility specific information, to the documents in your compliance obligations.
+Custom Fields and Notes provide text fields where you can add additional information, such as Control Measures, Risk Assessments, and facility-specific information, to the documents in your compliance obligations.

 While Notes are present in all Document Level compliance obligations, custom fields can be added and removed on the edit page.
 Since custom fields are included in reports and exports, we recommend standardizing them for all compliance obligations.

 Clause Level Compliance Obligations, or CLCOs, allow you to view and evaluate entire documents on a clause by clause level.
 Since many documents are extremely long, we recommend using the Ignore option to hide clauses that are not relevant to your operations.

 All Clauses that have been assigned a status other than “un-assessed” or “non-applicable” will be included in Document Level Compliance Obligations exports.
 The first five such clauses will also be included in your Document Level Compliance Obligations view on Nimonik.
 This will allow your team to see documents and their individual requirements side by side.